Archaeology at the Hotel Indigo Site

 220 S. Union Street

-Archaeologists uncovered the remains of the hull of a fifty-foot vessel, as well as John Carlyle's 1755 public warehouse.
-Excavation took place in 2015-2016, and remains of the ship and warehouse are now undergoing conservation.
+Prior to construction of the Hotel Indigo, Archaeologists uncovered the remains of a fifty-foot vessel hull, as well as John Carlyle's 1755 public warehouse.
+Excavation took place in 2015-2016, and remains of this ship and warehouse are now undergoing conservation.
 The hotel lobby features a detailed archaeological

 - An 18th century ship and its conservation (December 2015 and November 2017)

 The historic ship discovered on the Hotel Indigo Site in 2015 needs your help!
 Early Alexandrians sunk this vessel on the Potomac mudflats over 200 years ago.
 Archaeologists unearthed the ship, temporarily saving it from destruction.
 We need your help to ensure the preservation of the fragile wood timbers for future generations to study and appreciate.

 See the latest on the The Alexandria Ship Project from the Conservation Research Laboratory at Texas A&M, and please make a generous donation to:

 The ship conservation is also generously supported by:

 - National Park Service Maritime Heritage Grant, in partnership with the U.S. Department of Transportation’s Maritime Administration, $97,117

 - Virginia Association of Museums Top Ten Endangered Artifacts $4,000